Amazon releasing new review creation guidelines in a bid to crack down on fake reviews.

 The PROs Chime In…

 We all know how critical reviews are for sales, but they should never be the only weapon in your conversion arsenal.
-Now that Amazon is making it increasingly harder to “game the system” with incentivized reviews, a super-optimized listing is more important than ever.
+Now that Amazon is making it increasingly harder to “game the system” with incentivized review services, it is that much more important to have a super-optimized listing.

 Putting customers first the way Amazon does, and making sure you deliver on your every promise will help you succeed when others fail.